 Why would you want to visualize data?

-- You want to be data-driven
+- To be data-driven

-- You’re trying to sell an idea
+- Sell an idea

 Know Your Audience

-A succinct Venn diagram will quickly hammer your point home, but it won’t help you tell a lengthy story.
+A succinct Venn diagram will quickly convey meaning but won’t tell a lengthy story.

 Know Your Goals